How to Analyze a Rental Property (Step-by-Step)

 A complete walkthrough of rental property analysis: income, expenses, financing, and all the key metrics—ROI, cap rate, cash flow, and IRR—so you can make a confident buy or pass decision.

 Analyzing a rental property is not complicated, but it does require discipline.
 Every number you skip or estimate loosely is a potential nasty surprise after you close.
-This guide walks through the exact steps, in order, that experienced investors use to evaluate any deal.
+This guide walks through the exact steps experienced investors use to evaluate any deal — from the first income estimate to stress testing the final numbers.

-You can follow along with a real deal using the Real-Estate Analyzer.
+You can follow along using the Real-Estate Analyzer.
 Each step below maps directly to a field in the tool.
+Enter your numbers and every metric updates in real time.

 Step 1 — Estimate Gross Rental Income

-Start with the annual gross rent: the total rent if the property were 100% occupied every month.
-Don't use the seller's stated income uncritically.
-Verify it against comparable rentals in the same neighborhood (Zillow, Rentometer, local listings).
+Start with the annual gross rent: the total rent if the property were fully occupied every month.
+Don't use the seller's stated income without verification.
+Sellers routinely quote the current lease rate, which may be below market, or above market on a soon-to-expire lease.

-Then apply a vacancy allowance.
-Even in strong markets, assume at least 5% vacancy (roughly 18 days per year).
+Then apply a vacancy allowance to arrive at your Effective Gross Income (EGI).
+Even in high-demand markets, assume at least 5% (roughly 18 days per year).
 In softer markets, use 8–10%.
-This gives you your Effective Gross Income (EGI).
+This accounts for tenant turnover, days on market between leases, and the occasional deadbeat.

 Step 2 — Identify Every Operating Expense

-Total operating expenses should be 35–50% of gross rent for a typical single-family rental.
+Rule of thumb: Total operating expenses should be 35–50% of gross rent for a typical single-family rental.
 If a deal shows expenses below 30%, the seller is likely omitting CapEx or management.
+If expenses are above 55%, there may be deferred maintenance or an expensive HOA.

 Step 3 — Calculate NOI and Cap Rate